Closing Equity Gaps in Career and Technical Education

 Building Equitable Career and Technical Education in the Nation’s Capital

 Career and technical education (CTE) programs help high school students make informed decisions about postsecondary education and careers.
-District of Columbia performance data indicate that not all students participate in CTE coursework, potentially missing out on the economic and social benefits that District programming offers.
+Data from the District of Columbia’s Office of the State Superintendent of Education (OSSE) indicate that not all students participate in CTE coursework, potentially missing out on the economic and social benefits that District programming offers.
 Since 2018, we have partnered with District administrators to collect and analyze data on student participation and persistence in CTE coursework to identify gaps and consider strategies to ensure that all students have equitable access to CTE programming.

 Digging into the Data